 At The Morley Academy we have a well-resourced and highly experienced Careers Department.
-Mrs. Sharp, who is Head of Careers and Guidance and Mrs. Foster, our qualified Careers Adviser, are based in the Careers Office, by the Year 11 Common Room.
+Mrs. Sharp, who is Head of Careers and Guidance and Mrs. Foster, our qualified Careers Adviser, are based in the Careers Office opposite reception.
 They are available to all students for drop-in enquiries at break and lunchtime most days and they work closely with form tutors across all year groups at key points throughout the year, providing support during form time, PD lessons and assemblies which can be summarised as follows:

 |Year 7||• Looking Ahead questionnaire in PD/Form.